gofynd/fdk-client-swift/documentation/PLATFORM.md

 | --------- | ----  | --- |
 | companyId | String? | A `company_id` is a unique identifier for a particular seller account. |

-Can view details including trigger data, task id , etc.
+Can vies details including trigger data, task id , etc.

 *Success Response:*

-List of Product Downloads Data.
-See example below or refer `ProductDownloadsResponse` for details
+List of custom search keywords.
+See example below or refer `TemplatesResponse` for details

-Schema: `ProductDownloadsResponse`
+Schema: `TemplatesResponse`